 Chinese Clinical Qigong and Reiki Energy Healing for the Mind, Body, and Spirit

-Qigong (pronounced CHEE-GONG) is a Chinese word that means “cultivation of energy;” and Clinical Qigong is the practice of manipulating the underlying energy within the patient’s body in order to provide physical, mental/emotional, and spiritual healing.
-Clinical Qigong is a therapy used in hospitals in China that includes both hands-on and hands-off techniques and work within the philosophical and theoretical framework of Acupuncture, but without the use of needles.
-The goal of Clinical Qigong is Taoist Neuro-Energetic Therapy, a gentle but powerful healing technique that utilizes the energy of the nerve ganglia of the spine to achieve physical/emotional homeostasis in the mind, body, and spirit.
+Qigong (pronounced CHEE-GONG) is a Chinese word that means “cultivation of energy;” and Clinical Qigong is the practice of manipulating the underlying bioenergy within the client’s body in order to provide physical, mental/emotional, and spiritual healing.
+Clinical Qigong is used in hospitals in China that includes both hands-on (the body) and hands-off techniques and work within the philosophical and theoretical framework of Acupuncture, but without the use of needles.
+Included in the realm of Clinical Qigong is Taoist Neuro-Energetic Therapy, a gentle but powerful healing technique that utilizes the energy of the nerve ganglia of the spine to achieve physical/emotional homeostasis in the body.

-Very similar to an acupuncture treatment, the patient lays down on the table either face up or face down, depending on the condition being treated.
-When settled on the table, the patient is then led to a very relaxed state with a guided meditation, utilizing the breath and various visualizations.
-The treatment is done with either the hands gently on the patient in various areas from head to toe, or completely off the body.
-Patients normally feel very subtle tingling sensations all throughout the body, and sometimes see a lively swirl of colors with their eyes closed.
+Very similar to an acupuncture treatment, the clients lays down on the table either face up or face down, depending on the condition being treated.
+When settled on the table, the client is then led to a very relaxed state with a guided meditation, utilizing the breath and various visualizations.
+The treatment is done with either the hands gently on the client in various areas from head to toe, or completely off the body.
+Some clients may feel very subtle tingling sensations all throughout the body, and sometimes see a lively swirl of colors with their eyes closed.
 Some clients experience none of either.
 But the end result is usually a feeling of relaxation and inner peace.

 Conditions treated with Chinese Clinical Qigong: